mechevarria/demo-nginx-angular/README.md

 # Nginx Angular

 Responsive [Angular](https://angular.io/) and [Bootstrap](https://getbootstrap.com/) web application.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) and is fully compatible.
 [Keycloak Angular](https://github.com/mauriciovigolo/keycloak-angular) for Single Sign-On, [CoreUI](https://coreui.io/docs/getting-started/introduction/) and [MapBox](https://www.mapbox.com) are already integrated as well as API integration with [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
 The project is also configured as a [docker](https://docs.docker.com/install/) container that can be deployed on [SAP Cloud Platform](https://www.sap.com/products/cloud-platform.html)

 ![image.png](screenshots/screenshot1.png)